Yuhao93/PuzzleCube/README.md

 Cube
 ----

 A cube can be thought of as a lattice of points that lie in 3D space.
 Each piece of the cube can be represented as a single point.
+Each piece contains one or several faces.
+Each face represents a single sticker on the cube and has a direction facing and color component.
 The center of this lattice always lies on the origin.
 As such, odd and even length cubes have different ways of denoting the position of each piece.

 The range of coordinates that a piece can have in a `sideLength` sized cube will be `[-sideLength / 2, sideLength / 2]`.
 As an example, a 3x3x3 cube would have a corner at `{-1, -1, -1}`, an edge at `{0, -1, -1}` and the mirror corner at `{1, -1, -1}`.
 In contrast, a 4x4x4 cube would have a corner at `{-2, -2, -2}`, two edges at `{-1, -2, -2}` and `{1, -2, -2}`, and the mirror corner at `{2, -2, -2}`.
 Notice that for cubes with an even sideLength, to maintain the symmetry, there are no pieces with any coordinates of 0.
-Therefore, for a 4x4x4 cube, the 4 possible values for any coordinate is `[-2, -1, 1, 2]` while the 3 possible values for a 3x3x3 cube is `[-1, 0, 1]`.
+Therefore, for a 4x4x4 cube, the 4 possible values for any coordinate is `[-2, -1, 1, 2]` while the 3 possible values
+for a 3x3x3 cube is `[-1, 0, 1]`.

 A cube can be printed out to the console easily by calling:
 ```Java